-So far we can see at least 2 attractions for the new expansion, though it’s likely there will also be a third, we just can’t see it right now.
+So far we can see at least 3 attractions for the new expansion, though it’s possible there will also be a fourth, things just haven’t been finalized at this point.

 Let’s break each of these down and what we know so far.